drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 focus on capturing insights into AI model behavior through three primary
 signals: Spans, Metrics, and Events.

-**Spans: Tracing Model Interactions**
+### Spans: Tracing Model Interactions

-Spans track each model interaction’s lifecycle, covering input parameters (e.g., temperature, top_p) and response details like token count or errors.
-They provide visibility into each request, aiding in identifying bottlenecks and analyzing the impact of settings on model output.
+Spans track each model interaction’s lifecycle, covering input parameters (for example, temperature, top_p) and response details like token count or errors.
+They provide visibility into each request, aiding in identifying bottlenecks and analyzing the impact of settings on model output. cd

-**Metrics: Monitoring Usage and Performance**
+### Metrics: Monitoring Usage and Performance

 Metrics aggregate high-level indicators like request volume, latency, and token counts, essential for managing costs and performance.
 This data is particularly critical for API-dependent AI applications with rate limits and cost considerations.

-**Events: Capturing Detailed Interactions**
+### Events: Capturing Detailed Interactions

 Events log detailed moments during model execution, such as user prompts and model responses, providing a granular view of model interactions.
 These insights are invaluable for debugging and optimizing AI applications where unexpected